astrieanna/haiku-dropbox-client/README.md

 and it should build an executable named `hdbclient.exe` in a directory whose name starts with 'object'.

-For the Python part to work you'll need to install the Python SDK (which requires installing setuptools).
+For the Python part to work you'll need to install the Dropbox Python SDK (which requires installing setuptools).

 # Dropbox Authorization